Fudan-iGEM/2023-wiki/docs/src/education.md

 </div>

 ::: details
 Nestled in an area blessed with a pristine starry sky, **the Shizuishan School** provided an ideal backdrop for our “Tianwen Program”, a week-long summer camp blending astronomy and biology.
-Collaborating with **the Fudan University Astronomy Association**, we organized  immersive experience included captivating stargazing sessions, an introduction to synthetic biology and its captivating potential within space exploration.
-We firmly believe that the **interdisciplinary fusion** of synthetic biology with other scientific disciplines can open new avenues to engage a wider audience in the wonders of synthetic biology.
+Collaborating with [the Fudan University Astronomy Association](https://mp.weixin.qq.com/s/IrkJcJNJqi7-1A8QWiN_3Q), we organized  immersive experiences including stargazing and an introduction to synthetic biology and its potential in space exploration.
+We firmly believe that the **interdisciplinary fusion** can open new avenues to engage a wider audience in the wonders of synthetic biology.
 :::

 **Companion Home: Online Biology Education**

 <p><small style="color: gray">📅 Date: Jul.
-20th, 2023  <br>🗣️Organizer: Qingying Yang</br>  👥Audience: Left-behind children</small></p>
+20th, 2023  <br>🗣️Organizer: Qingying Yang<br>  👥Audience: Left-behind children</small></p>

 <div style="text-align: center;">
 	<img src="https://static.igem.wiki/teams/4765/wiki/education/zhijiao-suining.png"